weizheng1910/Concentration2/README.md

 ## Things I have learnt

 #### Modularisation.
 Abstracting out variables frequently used.
-  * Timer and lagtime are made global variables, which are located at the beginning of the script.
-This is so that changes can be easily implemented, facilitating the testing process.
+  * Timer and lagtime are made global variables, which are located at the beginning of the script, so that changes can be easily made, facilitating the testing process.

-  If I wanted change the timer for stage1, all I have to do is to change the value for stage1Timer, which is conveniently located on Line 25(at the very top where the actual code starts after the comments). </br>
+  If stage1Timer has to be changed, I can easily locate the variable for stage1Timer on **Line 25**(at the very top of the script after the comments). </br>

 ``` javascript